-{CN}: Our computed average BE value for the cyano radical ($1278\pm41$~K) {is} consistent with the existing values of 1600~K (OSU database), $1355\pm500$~K \citep{pent17}, and 1736~K \citep{das18}, except the larger value $2800\pm840$~K proposed by \cite{wake17}.
-However, an exceptionally strong BE of 6317~K is found for site 5 in {ASW(1) $ \rm{[H_2O]_{20}}$ cluster}.
-This value is not included in the average calculation. {Eventually, this high BE value coincides with the range of BEs proposed by \cite{mart24}, with the values ranging from 2605~K to 7792~K and an average of 4856~K. The hemibond nature is most probably the acceptable reason behind this inconsistency of {the} BE values.} \\
+{CN}: Our computed average BE value for the cyano radical ($1278\pm41$~K) {is} consistent with the existing values of 1600~K (OSU database), $1355\pm500$~K \citep{pent17}, and 1736~K \citep{das18}, but not with the larger value of $2800\pm840$~K proposed by \cite{wake17}.
+However, an exceptionally high BE of 6317~K is found for site 5 in the {ASW(1) $ \rm{[H_2O]_{20}}$ cluster}.
+This value was not included in the average calculation. {This high BE value coincides with the range of BEs proposed by \cite{mart24}: 2605~K to 7792~K, with an average of 4856~K. The hemibond nature is most probably the reason for this inconsistency.} \\

-{NS}: Unlike the case of the CH radical, our calculated average BE for the nitrogen monosulfide radical $2619\pm198$~K is larger by comparing the available estimated range of $1800\pm500$~K \citep{pent17}, as well as 1900~K provided by the OSU gas-phase database. \cite{das18} calculated value of 2774~K is somewhat close to our calculated average value. \cite{perr22} calculated {the} average BE of 2026~K between minimum 1234~K and maximum 2955~K considering {an} amorphous ice model. \\
+{NS}: Unlike the case of the CH radical, our calculated average BE for the nitrogen monosulfide radical, $2619\pm198$~K, is higher than the available estimated range of $1800\pm500$~K \citep{pent17}, as well as the 1900~K provided by the OSU gas-phase database.
+The value of 2774~K calculated by \cite{das18} is somewhat close to our calculated average value. \cite{perr22} calculated {an} average BE of 2026~K, a minimum of 1234~K, and a maximum of 2955~K for {an} amorphous ice model. \\

-{NO}: Our computed average BE value of $704\pm94$~K for nitric oxide radical is well within the range $1085\pm500$~K proposed by \cite{pent17}, and the calculated value ($568-1988$~K) on different ASW ice model by \cite{das18}.
+{NO}: Our computed average BE value of $704\pm94$~K for the nitric oxide radical is well within the range $1085\pm500$~K proposed by \cite{pent17} as well as the range calculated by \cite{das18} for a different ASW ice model ($568-1988$~K).
 The KIDA database suggests a higher value of $1600\pm480$~K as proposed by \cite{wake17}.
-Very recently, \cite{hend23} computed {the} BEs of NO to $\rm{H_2O}$ monomer, dimer, trimer, and tetramer as 367~K, 1147~K, 438~K, and 1354~K, respectively, using CCSD(T)/aug-cc-pVTZ level of theory and 252~K, 1022~K, 649~K, and 1087~K, respectively, using {DFT-$\omega$B97X-V/def2-qzvppd} level of theory.
-Similar to NH, the results of \cite{mart24} give an energy range of 291~K to 965~K, with an average of 712~K, thus strongly agreeing with our results. {The weak BE of NO on the surface is primarily governed by dispersive interactions.
+Very recently, \cite{hend23} computed {the} BEs of the NO to $\rm{H_2O}$ monomer, dimer, trimer, and tetramer as 367~K, 1147~K, 438~K, and 1354~K, respectively, using the CCSD(T)/aug-cc-pVTZ level of theory and 252~K, 1022~K, 649~K, and 1087~K using {the DFT-$\omega$B97X-V/def2-qzvppd} level of theory.
+Similar to NH, the results of \cite{mart24} give an energy range of 291~K to 965~K, with an average of 712~K, which strongly agrees with our results.
+The low BE of NO on the surface is primarily governed by dispersive interactions.
 This is due to the almost negligible dipole moment of NO, which limits the contribution of electrostatic interactions to the overall binding. \\